GoogleChrome/developer.chrome.com/site/en/docs/multidevice/webview/pixelperfect/index.md

 Setting width to the special value device-width will give you more control over the page layout.

 By default the WebView will set the viewport to device-width, rather than defaulting to a desktop viewport.
-However, for reliable and controlled behaviour it’s good practice to include the viewport meta tag.
+However, for reliable and controlled behaviour it's good practice to include the viewport meta tag.

 ### Desktop Sites

-In some cases, you may need to display content that isn’t designed for mobile devices–for example, if you’re displaying content you don’t control.
+In some cases, you may need to display content that isn't designed for mobile devices–for example, if you're displaying content you don't control.
 In this case, you need to force the WebView to use a desktop-size viewport:

 - [setUseWideViewPort(true)][1]